redis/docs/content/operate/rs/security/certificates/create-certificates.md

     -f "mycluster.example.com"`
 ```

-Suppose you want to create an admin console certificate to support two clusters for a period of two years.
+Suppose you want to create a Cluster Manager UI certificate to support two clusters for a period of two years.
 The following example shows how:

 ``` bash
 $ sudo -u redislabs /opt/redislabs/utils/generate_self_signed_certs.sh \